Wrexham & Shropshire: Approval and launch

 In March 2007, Wrexham & Shropshire lodged an application with the Office of Rail Regulation for track access rights to operate services.
 In September 2007, the company was granted access rights from December 2007 for a seven-year period.
 The timing of this decision meant that Wrexham & Shropshire's original plan to launch passenger services in 2007 had to be postponed into the first part of the following year.

 On 28 April 2008, Wrexham & Shropshire commenced scheduled passenger operations.
 The occasion was hailed by Deputy First Minister Ieuan Wyn Jones as "a key role in building a more effective rail network for Wales".
 The launch of Wrexham and Shropshire saw the restoration of regular direct trains between Wrexham and London for the first time in 41 years.

 The relatively lengthy journey time, which was partly due to the use of unfavourable train paths, was attributed as a detracting element of the service.
 Favourable features included the rolling stock itself, which was frequently observed to be of a high standard and relatively luxurious.
-The firm rapidly established an excellent reputation for customer service, being scored on multiple surveys in the high 90s, including a 99 percent customer satisfaction rating in 2010, the highest of any Britain train operator.
+The firm rapidly established an excellent reputation for customer service, being scored on multiple surveys in the high 90s, including a 99 per cent customer satisfaction rating in 2010, the highest of any British train operator.